 The New Jersey dram shop law allows you to pursue damages from the bar, nightclub, restaurant or alcohol vendor that overserves the patron who causes the DUI accident.
 In addition, the New Jersey social host law holds noncommercial individuals liable if a guest leaves their home or event too impaired to drive.
 These statutes place some of the blame on the establishment that serves the drunk driver, in addition to holding the driver liable for your injuries.
 These dram shop and social host statutes are particularly important if the driver who hits you is uninsured or underinsured.

-From our offices in Elmwood Park, Dover, Mendham and Newton, our legal team assists drunk driver victims from all over the state.
-If a drunk driver injured you or killed your loved one, call Gelman Gelman Wiskow & McCarthy at 973.366.3900 or contact us online to schedule your one-hour free initial consultation.
-A Spanish translator is available upon request.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.
+If a drunk driver injured you or killed your loved one, call Gelman Gelman Wiskow & McCarthy at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.